TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters: TESS Transit Analysis

 \subsection{Transit search}

 To guarantee the consistency of the statistical analysis and the completeness correction, we build our own pipeline to search for the SE transit signals in TESS data.
 For each target in our sample, we first retrieve the TESS Presearch Data Conditioning Simple Aperture Photometry (PDCSAP) light curve, processed by the Science Processing Operations Center (SPOC; \citealt{Jenkis:2016}) pipeline, using the \texttt{lightkurve} package \citep{lightkurve:2018}.
-The data are accessed as of November 25, 2025.
-We detrend the light curves using the \texttt{biweight} method with a window length of 0.3\,d, and clip outliers that are more than three times the median absolute deviation (MAD) from the median value within the same window length.
+The data are accessed as of November 25, 2025. {We detrend the light curves using the \texttt{biweight} method implemented in \texttt{wotan} \citep{Hippke:2019}, adopting a window length of $0.5\,\mathrm{d}$, which is more than three times longer than the typical transit duration to avoid overfitting and suppressing potential transit signals.} We also clip outliers that are more than three times the median absolute deviation (MAD) from the median value within the same window length.

 Then we conduct the box least square (BLS; \citealt{Kovacs:2002}) search in order to identify the transit signals.
 The BLS search is performed on a two-dimensional grid, with 10,000 and 100 equally spaced values along orbital period between 1-10 days and transit duration between 0.01-0.3 days, respectively.
 We adopt the threshold-crossing event (TCE) criteria used in the TESS pipeline \citep{Guerrero:2021}, which define that a periodic signal is considered detected if it satisfies both (1) a BLS peak significance $>9$, and (2) a signal-to-pink-noise ratio S/N$_{\rm pink}>9$.
 The BLS peak significance is computed as the height of the maximum BLS peak relative to the noise floor of the periodogram, defined as the median BLS power within a $\pm0.3$-day window around the peak.
 The period and transit duration values corresponding to the highest BLS significance are used to calculate S/N$_{\rm pink}$, which is defined as